-The Board (Executive) will then convene to review the information and concerns and decide on the best course of action in light of the Board's responsibility to the CPCCS.
+The Board (Executive) will then convene to review the information and concerns and decide on the best course of action considering the Board's responsibility to the CPCCS.

 The Board's decision will then be communicated to the parent and Executive Director in writing and in person (when feasible).
 This decision will be final.